Iterative Feature Space Optimization through Incremental Adaptive Evaluation: Experiments

-Additionally, we employ six widely-used ML algorithms as feature space evaluators during the iterative optimization process to compare their experimental performance against \model: (1) Linear Regression / Logistic Regression (\textbf{LR}): Linear Regression \citep{su2012linear} models a linear relationship between the features and labels.
+Additionally, we employ six widely-used ML algorithms as feature space evaluators to compare their experimental performance against \model: (1) Linear Regression / Logistic Regression (\textbf{LR}): Linear Regression \citep{su2012linear} models a linear relationship between the features and labels.
 Logistic Regression \citep{nusinovici2020logistic} classifies data by linearly combining input features and applying a logistic function to the result. \textbf{LR} refers to linear regression for regression tasks and logistic regression for classification tasks.
-(2) Decision Tree (\textbf{DT}): \citep{kim2014predicting} is a tree-like structure method, used to classify or predict data through some rules.
+(2) Decision Tree (\textbf{DT}): \citep{kim2014predicting} is a tree-like structure method, used to predict data through some rules.
 (3) Gradient Boosting Decision Tree (\textbf{GBDT}): \citep{li2023interpolation} builds an ensemble of decision trees sequentially to minimize errors.
 (4) Random Forest (\textbf{RF}): \citep{khajavi2023predicting} is an ensemble learning method that constructs multiple decision trees.
 (5) Extreme Gradient Boosting (\textbf{XGB}) \citep{asselman2023enhancing} combines the strengths of gradient boost with regularization techniques.
-In the testing phase, we use RF in all cases to report the performance of the refined feature space, as the model is stable and helps mitigate bias caused by the downstream model.
-For more experimental details, we have provided hyperparameters and environmental settings in Appendix~\ref{app_exp_setup} to improve the reproducibility of our work.
+In the testing phase, we use RF in all cases to report the performance of the refined feature space.

+\textbf{Implementation Details.} All experiments were conducted on the macOS Sonoma 14.0 operating system, Apple M3 Chip with 8 cores (4 performance and 4 efficiency), and 8GB of RAM, with the framework of Python 3.8.19 and TensorFlow 2.13.0.
+We limit pre-training and incremental training to 50 and 200, respectively.
+We employ an early stopping strategy, stopping the training when the loss does not decrease for 10 consecutive epochs. we use the Adam optimizer and set the learning rate starting from $0.001$ and decay by $0.1$ rate every 30 epochs, a batch size of 4, and 16 attention heads.
+In all experiments, we use the Adam optimizer and a learning rate decay strategy to accelerate the convergence.
+All experiments run 10 times and calculate the value of mean and standard deviation.